-3 points: If you completed the assignment before its due date AND your INITIAL assignment fulfilled ALL the requirements.
+3 points: If your initially submitted assignment was submitted BEFORE one week after the assignment's due date AND your initially submitted assignment fulfilled ALL the assignment's requirements.

-2 points: If you completed the assignment before its due date BUT your INITIAL assignment didn't fulfill all the requirements.
-However, you corrected your INITIAL assignment to fulfill ALL the requirements ANYTIME before one week after the due date.
+2 points: If your initially submitted assignment was submitted BEFORE one week after the assignment's due date AND your initially submitted assignment fulfilled MOST BUT NOT ALL the assignment's requirements AND you corrected your initially submitted assignment to fulfill ALL the assignment's requirements ANYTIME before one week after the due date.

-1 point: If you didn't complete the assignment before its due date BUT you did complete the assignment before one week after the due date.
-OR if you completed the assignment before its due date BUT your INITIAL assignment didn't fulfill ALL the requirements AND you didn't correct your INITIAL assignment to fulfill ALL the requirements ANYTIME before one week after the due date.
+1 point: If your initially submitted assignment was submitted BEFORE one week after the assignment's due date AND your initially submitted assignment fulfilled MOST BUT NOT ALL the assignment's requirements AND you did NOT correct your initially submitted assignment to fulfill ALL the requirements ANYTIME before one week after the due date.